Residential roof mounted solar panels are the most common type of application in Texas.

 Roof Age — The age of the roof is especially important with asphalt shingle roofs.
 Solar panels are expected to last 25+ years so a roofs remaining life is an important factor to take into consideration.

 Asphalt Shingle — We only recommend installing solar on shingles that are in good condition.
 This is typically 5 years for builder grade shingles and under 10 years for high quality shingles.
-We use the highest quality solar flashing available, provided by quickmount solar.
+We use the highest quality solar flashing available.

 Metal Roof — Roof mounted solar energy systems work best on standing seam metal roofs.
 Attachment clamps require ZERO penetrations and the metal roof will often last the life span of the solar modules.
 We use S-5 clamps for all metal roof installations.

 Tile Roofs (Clay and Slate) — High quality material for tile roofs is readily available but the process of working on fragile tiles keeps us from taking on tile roof installations.
 We only work on tile roofs that have a hard surface below where a lift can be used to install the system.